-If you're looking for a meaningful way to help your friends, neighbors and community ...WE NEED YOU!
-The SEAGO Area Agency on Aging is always looking for dedicated, volunteers to make a real difference in the lives of elderly or special needs people who need help.
-There are many opportunities.
+If you're looking for a meaningful way to help your friends, neighbors and community ...
+WE NEED YOU!
+The SEAGO Area Agency on Aging is always looking for dedicated, volunteers to make a real difference commitment!

-For further information, please contact the SEAGO AAA office at 520-432-2528. ♥
+For further information, please contact the SEAGO AAA office at 520-432-2528.
+9